devnich/unix-shell/README.md

     tar -cf writing.tar writing/
     ```

-2. Create a compressed (zipped) archive `tar` is an old utility and can
+2. Create a compressed (zipped) archive.
-    be finicky about the order of flags.

     ``` bash
     # [a]uto-compress the archive based on its file extension